andrewmackrodt/dockerfiles/ubuntu-x11/README.md

 ## Features

-* OpenGL acceleration (Mesa DRI/GLX and NVidia †)
+* OpenGL acceleration (Mesa DRI/GLX and nvidia)
 * Audio via PulseAudio
 * Input devices via rtkit (e.g. bluetooth controllers)

-**† NVidia driver note**
+### nvidia driver note

-libnvidia-gl-455 is provided in the image, being the current supported version in the latest Ubuntu LTS release.
+libnvidia-gl-460 is provided in the image, being the current supported version in the latest Ubuntu LTS release.
 The host driver version will be checked every time the container is started and if there is a version mismatch, an attempt to install the correct driver in the container will be made unless: